 Often for signal amplification and detection purposes, purified antibodies are conjugated to enzymes, fluorophores, or haptens, such as horseradish peroxidase (HRP), alkaline phosphatase (AP), rhodamine, fluorescein isothiocyanate (FITC), or biotin.
-The various antibody conjugates have differential stabilities and require different buffers and storage conditions to retain their maximal activity.
-The list below provides the standard antibody buffers and storage conditions for purified antibodies and antibody conjugates.
-Note that these are general guidelines.
-Always consult the datasheet accompanying the antibody for specific storage conditions for each specific antibody.
+The various antibody conjugates have differential stabilities and require different buffers and storage conditions to retain their maximal activity over time.
+The following table lists the standard antibody buffers and storage conditions for our purified antibodies and antibody conjugates.
+Note that these are general guidelines and that one should always consult the datasheet accompanying the antibody for specific storage conditions for that antibody

 Standard Antibody Concentrations